-Brown & Polson corn flour is one of the oldest surviving grocery brands in Britain.
+Brown & Polson introduced corn flour to Britain.

 Brown & Polson had been appointed starch manufacturer to Queen Victoria by 1853.